 As mentioned, redesigning your website is not a small project.
 It takes a lot of research and planning, so expect this process to be a lengthy one.
 Trying to cram everything in a short amount of time leaves you prone to skipping out on crucial details.

-Making mistakes because of trying to do everything quickly only makes the process longer because of the adjustments that you’ll eventually have to make when you realise that you skipped some important steps.
-So, be sure to have a realistic timeline for your revamp by taking note of some factors such as the difficulty of your requirements, emergencies, and so on.
+Making mistakes because of trying to do everything quickly only makes the process longer because of the adjustments that you’ll eventually have to make when you realise that you skipped some crucial steps.
+So, be sure to have a realistic timeline; take note of some factors such as the difficulty of your requirements, emergencies and more.

-It’s also important to ask the date when you absolutely need the work to be done.
-Is there an important event that your web presence can capitalise on?
+It’s also important to ask the date when you need the work to be done.
+Is there a momentous event on which you can capitalise your web presence?
 Questions like this allow you to determine just how soon you need to double down on your project.

 Verz Design is here to help you on your website redesign

-This list is meant to guide you through every step of redesigning your website, and following it will certainly make your revamp a successful one, but if you want to really take your website to another level, put it in the hands of Verz.
+This list is meant to guide you through every step of redesigning your website, and following it will undoubtedly make you redesign a successful one, but if you want to take your site to another level, put it in the hands of Verz.

-As a professional web development agency, we have over 10 years of experience, knowledge and expertise not only in creating websites but in giving old ones new life as well.
+As a professional web development agency, we have over ten years of experience, knowledge and expertise not only in creating websites but in giving old ones new life as well.

-You can trust that we have more than what it takes to make a website and transform it into an engaging, smooth and efficient 24/7 salesman.
+You can trust that we have more than what it takes to make a website and transform it into an engaging, smooth and efficient 24/7 salesperson.